CISecurity/ArtifactExpressions/artifacts/macos/macos.pwpolicy59_v1.rst

 | notGuessablePattern_datatype            | string  | The data type of the value.      |
 +-----------------------------------------+---------+----------------------------------+

-`NOTE: The ``check`` parameter is governed by a constraint allowing only the following values:
+NOTE: The ``check`` parameter is governed by a constraint allowing only the following values:
    -  all
    -  at least one
    -  none satisfy
    -  only one

-:emphasis:`NOTE: The following parameters:` +--------------------------------------------+--------------------------------------------+
+:emphasis:NOTE: The following parameters:
+  +--------------------------------------------+--------------------------------------------+
   | ``target_user_operation``                  | ``username_operation``                     |
   +--------------------------------------------+--------------------------------------------+